CapnOdin/GridGUI/docs/Classes/GuiControlClass.md

     ####callback
     !!! info ""

         **desc**: A callback that will be called whenever a glabel would be called.
+If set to `false` the callback will be ignored.

         **type**: Func|BoundFunc|false